rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 This is a hands-on narrated tour on how to end up with a serverless app running in a server cloud.

-{% include _intro.html %}

 <hr />

-The sentiment about servers is reflected in the wi-fi password attendees of #ServelessConf type in:
+The sentiment about servers is reflected in the wi-fi password attendees of #ServelessConf type in:<br />
 ![serverless hateservers-452x183-70kb](https://cloud.githubusercontent.com/assets/300046/18171991/196045ae-7021-11e6-9848-ce272fa8366d.jpg)

 ## About Serverless #

-The term "serverless" has several meanings.
+Serverless is a <strong>FaaS</strong> (Function as a service) where functions are independently deployed and run on a fully managed cloud system.
+The developer simply uploads the code of the function and the cloud provider takes care of the rest.

 Initially, the term describes an <strong>architectural style</strong>
-where developers shift concerned about the hardware and its ability to scale.
+where developers shift  about the hardware and its ability to scale.

-   * <a target="_blank" href="http://martinfowler.com/articles/serverless.html">
+Mike Roberts at <a target="_blank" href="http://martinfowler.com/articles/serverless.html">
    http://martinfowler.com/articles/serverless.html</a>
-   <br /><br />
+wrote this:

+   "Serverless architectures refer to applications that significantly depend on third-party services (knows as Backend as a Service or "BaaS") or on custom code that's run in ephemeral containers (Function as a Service or "FaaS"), the best known vendor host of which currently is AWS Lambda.
+By using these ideas, and by moving much behavior to the front end, such architectures remove the need for the traditional 'always on' server system sitting behind an application.
+Depending on the circumstances, such systems can significantly reduce operational cost and complexity at a cost of <strong>vendor dependencies</strong> and (at the moment) immaturity of supporting services."

-The name "serverless" has been co-opted by enprepreneur
+The name "serverless" has been co-opted by enprepreneur Austen Collins
 <a target="_blank" href="https://twitter.com/austencollins">
 @austencollins</a>
 who built the